 Lead academic: Dr Jon Wood and Dr Esther Hobson

-In small-group teaching sessions and clinics, you’ll have the opportunity to apply theoretical knowledge to patients with neurological disease.
-In the final term you may take a research option (Route A) or a Clinical Neurology Experiential Learning Module (Route B).
+In the final term, you will undertake a Clinical Research Project (Route A) or a Clinical Neurology Experiential Learning Module (Route B).

-Students opting for Route A will choose from a range of clinical research projects based at SITraN or within the Royal Hallamshire Hospital.
-Students opting for Route B will attend additional specialist clinics with patient-centred teaching from experts in the field who will emphasise recent advances in clinical practice.
+Students taking Route A will choose from a range of clinical research projects based at SITraN or within the Royal Hallamshire Hospital.
+Students opting for Route B will attend hands-on NHS clinics and the inpatient neurology unit, experiencing clinical teaching from experts in their field who will emphasise recent advances in clinical practice.
+Currently, Route B provides sufficient experience to be recognised by the GMC as a clinical attachment.

-This course will benefit those wishing to develop a career within the expanding field of translational neuroscience.
-Additionally, the course is aimed at medical graduates with an MBChB or equivalent qualification, who wish to develop a sub-specialty experience in a branch of neurology.
+This course will especially benefit those wishing to develop a career within the expanding field of translational clinical neuroscience and has served as a stepping stone to a range of careers in healthcare, academia and industry for our graduates.
+The course will also benefit medical graduates with an MBChB or equivalent qualification, who wish to develop sub-speciality experience in neurology.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses